ChrisCummins/msc-thesis/docs/Log.md

 > are no more write accesses?
 In other words, what if the state of the
 > objects accessed by threads, doesn’t change?
 There is no more need
 > for synchronization!

+Segfaults during SkelCL benchmarking:

+* monza: GameOfLife and HeatEquation, when device-count and iterations are both > 1.

+## Thursday 2nd

+Experimental results:
+* MapOverlap vs Stencil performance for GameOfLife and HeatEquation on 5 devices.
+  * Show best speedup.
+* C, R, S parameters for AllPairs skeleton with MatrixMultiply.